adriansion/Simulated-Annealing-Travelling-Salesman/README.md

 **Travelling Salesman Optimizer**

-Originally written in Java but I am rewriting this project in C to improve my C skills and to hopefully improve efficiency.

-This program, given a user-limited number of iterations, will use Simulated Annealing to approach a solution to the Travelling Salesman problem.
+Written in C, this program uses simulated annealing to approach optimization of the travelling salesman problem.

+It runs for a specified number of iterations, and reads 2D coordinate data from a specified text file.

+Currently memory leak-free!
+(Memcheck tested in Valgrind on UNIX)

 To do:

+- Implement cryptographically secure random integer generation
 - Optimize processing performance
-- Explore visualization of graph configuration (JFrame used in Java version)
+- Explore visualization of graph configuration